Chad le Clos: 2022 Short Course World Championships

 Day two of six at the 2022 World Short Course Championships, 14 December in Melbourne, Australia, Le Clos placed fifth in the 50 metre butterfly with a time of 22.11 seconds.
 On The third day, he won the gold medal in the 200 metre butterfly with a personal best time of 1:48.27, which set new African, Commonwealth, and South African records in the event and was 0.95 seconds faster than silver medalist Daiya Seto.
 In the final of his third and final event, the 100 metre butterfly final on day six, he won the gold medal with a time of 48.59 seconds.

 2023

 In April, at the 2023 South Africa National Championships in Gqeberha, Le Clos won the national title in the 200-metre butterfly in a 2023 World Aquatics Championships qualifying time of 1:56.05.
 The following day, he won the 100-metre freestyle national title with a time of 48.97 seconds, finishing 0.22 seconds ahead of silver medalist Pieter Coetze.
 He added a second World Championships qualifying time on day four, winning the gold medal and national title in the 100-metre butterfly with a time of 51.37 seconds in the final.

+2026

+At the 2026 Commonwealth Games Le Clos became the most decorated Commonwealth male athlete ever, winning his 19th medal in the men's 4x100m freestyle relay.

+He went on to win his 20th and 21st medals, becoming the most decorated Commonwealth athlete ever.